-The public sector has faced unprecedented funding and staffing cuts over the past 7 years, yet demand for services continues to rise.
-Public sector companies in 2017 struggle with pay freezes, wages capped to below inflation levels, low staff morale and heavy regulatory requirements.
-When such a system is pushed to its limit, public sector is exploring the role of digitisation to enhance its overall asset management system
+The public sector has faced unprecedented funding and staffing cuts, yet demand for services continues to rise.
+Public sector companies in 2017 struggled with pay freezes and wages capped to below inflation levels.
+As well as low staff morale and heavy regulatory requirements.
+When such a system is pushed to its limit, it explores the role of digitisation.
+Essentially helping to enhance its overall asset management.

-The public sector in 2017 faces significant challenges.
-All levels have seen savage cuts — between 2010 and 2015, there have been cuts of 37% in funding to local authorities — leaving public sector companies fighting to do more with less.
-It is estimated that local councils will face a £6 billion gap in funding by 2020, due to rising social and healthcare costs for an aging population.
-The government’s continued commitment to austerity leaves little chance of this changing in the near future.
+Between 2010 and 2015, there had been cuts of 37% in funding to local authorities.
+Leaving public sector companies fighting to do more with less.
+It is estimated that local councils faced a £6 billion gap in funding by 2020.
+Mostly due to rising social and healthcare costs for an ageing population.

 Staff cuts go hand in hand with funding cuts.
-The Office for Budget Responsibility predicts close to a million jobs will be lost between 2010 and 2020, with 400 000 lost between 2010 and 2015 alone.
-Demand for public services, and for more personalised public services, continues to increase across the board.
-The workforce available to fulfill this demand, however, decreases year on year.
+The Office for Budget Responsibility predicts close to a million jobs will be lost between 2010 and 2020.
+With 400 000 lost between 2010 and 2015 alone.
+Demand for public services and more personalised public services, continues to increase across the board.
+The workforce available to fulfil this demand, however, decreases year on year.

-In recent years, we have seen an increase in public services being outsourced to the private sector — Capita, G4S, Serco, for example.
+In recent years, we have seen an increase in public services being outsourced to the private sector.
+Capita, G4S, Serco, for example.
 The public sector is not given a free pass for grinding bureaucratic processes and outdated technology.
-Public sector companies face many of the same challenges as those in the private sector and are increasingly held to the same standard.
+Public sector companies face many of the same challenges as those in the private sector.
+Meaning they’re increasingly held to the same standard.

 Cost Efficiency Expectations

-Efficient asset management can’t solve the public sector’s funding crisis, but it can ease many of the related problems.
+Efficient asset management can’t solve the public sector’s funding crisis.
+But it can ease many of the related problems.
 First and foremost, creating a clear map of current assets and liabilities.
-A government body can have hundreds of properties scattered around the country — the Department for Environment, Food and Rural Affairs (DEFRA) have over 200 properties across England, Wales and Scotland.
+A government body can have hundreds of properties scattered around the country.
+The Department for Environment, Food and Rural Affairs (DEFRA) have over 200 properties across the UK.

 Stringent Compliance Benchmarks

 Modern asset management software allows data entry and manual processing to be largely automated.
 Taking inventory of assets feeds into a centralised system that can be kept up to date.
-By removing these tedious burdens from administrative staff, this frees up more valuable time for more pressing responsibilities.
+Removing burdens from administrative staff frees up valuable time for more pressing responsibilities.

-Using asset management software also improves regulatory compliance.
-Required maintenance and repair can be planned to schedule, with a historical record created that staff and auditors can immediately check.
-This is especially important in health-critical public sector organisations such as the NHS.
+Using Asset Management Software also improves regulatory compliance.
+Required asset maintenance and repair can be planned to schedule, with a historical record created that staff and auditors can immediately check.
+This is important in health-critical public sector organisations such as the NHS.

-Finally, efficient asset management enables efficient resource planning.
-Asset management and enterprise resource planning software penetration in the private sector depends heavily on industry, with real estate and IT/software leading the pack.
-As so many public sector companies manage large portfolios of both property and IT assets, they are turning towards the same solutions.
-With a clear picture of a public sector company’s current asset landscape, investments can be allocated intelligently instead of being used to put out the nearest fire.
+Finally, asset management enables efficient resource planning.
+Asset management and enterprise resource planning penetration in the private sector depends heavily on the industry.
+With real estate and IT/software leading the pack.
+As so many public sector companies manage large portfolios, they are turning towards the same solutions.

-The NHS have made good use of asset management software.
-Due to the specialised requirements of the healthcare sector, some NHS trusts have selected custom asset management software for their needs.
+The NHS has made good use of Asset Management Software for healthcare.
+Due to the specialised requirements of the healthcare sector, some NHS trusts have selected custom software for their needs.
 Blood360, the leading Electronic Blood Tracking system in the UK, is an example of such as specialised case.
 Blood360 was introduced to remove the most frequent issues during blood transfusions caused by human error.

-Another such specialised software is CES360, asset management software for community equipment services.
-This software uses bar code tracking for all community equipment, schedules maintenance and repairs, and reduces patient waiting times for equipment.
+Another such specialised software is CES360, software for community equipment services.
+This uses barcode tracking for all community equipment.
+As well as scheduling maintenance and repairs, and reducing patient waiting times for equipment.

-While specialised software is required in specialised cases, savings can be made with a more off-the-shelf approach.
-Over 80 central government organisations and shared services centres and 200 NHS Trusts use Real Asset Management to reduce their administrative burden and comply with IFRS requirements and HM Treasury Guidelines.
+While custom software is required in specialised cases, savings can be made with a more off-the-shelf approach.
+Over 80 central government organisations and shared services centres.

-As the funding issues in the public sector show no signs of easing, greater efficiency is the only way to do more with less.
-Both in the private and public sector, efficient use of asset management software has been shown to reduce tax burden, reduce time spent on administrative tasks, identify opportunities and risks earlier and improve compliance with regulatory requirements.
-Any public sector company not yet using asset management software should assess if their asset portfolio could benefit from its adoption.
+As the funding issues in the public sector show no signs of easing, greater efficiency is the only way forward.
+Both in the private and public sectors, efficient use of asset management software has been shown to reduce the tax burden.
+As well as reduce time spent on administrative tasks, identify opportunities and risks earlier, and improve compliance.